bartolkaruza/roundbench/README.md

 The above protocol is implemented in a range of different programming languages, selected for either their widespread use in high frequency trading or their potential for competitive performance.

+STARTED
 - Javascript, NodeJS
+- Rust

+TODO
 - Python
 - Zig
-- Rust
 - C++
 - C

-The following results are
+This is an early work in progress version.
+Contributions and collaboration is more than welcome.